iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> The app suddenly stopped working after 6 days.
+I have reinstalled it, but very disappointed as it was quite motivating.<br> :date: __2021-02-25 08:17:55__

 > Easy to use app but totally inaccurate.
 After my last positive review I have changed my opinion.
 My watch and mobile can say fir instance I gave walked for two hours yet the app will say I have walked 41 minutes with 10 minutes of it brisk, it makes no sense.
 Initially it was accurate now its pretty useless.<br> :date: __2021-02-19 18:39:00__

 > Been using this for several weeks.
 Opened it this morning, empty, no history, nothing retained.
 Pissed off.<br> :date: __2021-02-19 08:21:19__